tomwillfixit/swarm-test-cluster/README.md

 You can see from the container names that the containers have started across different nodes.

-# Checkpoint:
+# Congratulations!
 ![Trophy](images/flag.jpg)
-# Congratulations!
-You are now setup and ready to run your containerised unit tests across a Swarm Cluster!!
+# You are now setup and ready to run your containerised unit tests across a Swarm Cluster!!

 ## Teardown